On this page16

 Walk through Wong Tai Sin Temple today, and you'll notice something unusual.
 Buddhist statues.
 Confucian tablets.
 Taoist imagery.
 All coexisting peacefully.

-This syncretic approach isn't just theological flexibility — it's practical wisdom.
+This syncretic approach isn't just theological flexibility.
+It's practical wisdom.
 The temple embraces:

 Taoism: The foundation.
 Wong Tai Sin's original spiritual path, emphasizing harmony with nature and the pursuit of immortality.